The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Methodology

 \subsection{Propagation Role-Aware Agent}

-The PRA is the core component of our FUSE framework, designed to simulate individual human behaviors in the context of news evolution.
-By equipping agents with specific roles and personal attributes, we aim to closely mimic the diversity and complexity of human interactions in social networks.
+The PRA is designed to simulate individual human behaviors in news evolution by equipping agents with specific roles and personal attributes, aiming to mirror the diversity and complexity of human interactions in social networks.

-\subsubsection{Personal Information.}
+\subsubsection{Personal Information}

-According to \citet{sun2023fighting}, they classify the roles in fake news propagation into four types: spreaders, who propagate information; commentators, who provide opinions and interpretations; verifiers, who check the accuracy of information; and bystanders, who passively observe without engaging. however, they failed to model this in their numerical simulation.
-We follow this setup but equip each agent \( a_i \) with a textual role description \( r_i \in \{ \text{spreader, commentator, verifier, bystander} \} \), which defines their behavior in the network.
-Agents also possess a personal profile $\mathcal{P}_i$ that includes demographic attributes (such as name, age, gender, and education level) and personality traits based on psychological models like the Big Five~\cite{barrick1991big}.
-These attributes influence how agents perceive, interpret, and respond to information, adding depth and variability to their behaviors.
+According to \citet{sun2023fighting}, the roles in fake news propagation can be classified into four types: \textit{spreaders}, who propagate information; \textit{commentators}, who provide opinions and interpretations; \textit{verifiers}, who check the accuracy of information; and \textit{bystanders}, who passively observe without engaging.
+However, they failed to model this in their numerical simulation.
+We follow this setup but enhance it by equipping each agent \( a_i \) with a textual role description \( r_i \in \{ \textit{\text{spreader, commentator, verifier, bystander}} \} \).
+Additionally, agents possess a personal profile $\mathcal{P}_i$ that includes demographic attributes (name, age, gender, and education level) and personal traits based on the Big Five model~\cite{barrick1991big}, which influence their information processing behaviors.

-\subsubsection{Role-Specific Behaviors.}
+\subsubsection{Role-Specific Behaviors}

 At each time step $t_i$, agent $a_i$ holds a version of the news content $S_i^t$.
 When interacting with neighboring agents $\mathcal{N}_i$ as defined by the network $\mathcal{G}$, agent $a_i$ receives news content $\{S_j^{t-1}|a_j \in \mathcal{N}_i \}$.
 The agent then reintroduces news based on their role and persona through a role-specific update function: